ballinloughdentalcare/ballinloughdentalcare/content/treatments.md

 Composite or porcelain laminates that are adhesively bonded to the surface of a tooth to correct and repair chips and cracks will improve a worn appearance or severe tooth discolouration.

+## Oral Surgery

+### Tooth Extractions

+Tooth extraction is the removal of a tooth from its socket in the bone.

+There are two types of extractions:

+A simple extraction is performed on a tooth that can be seen in the mouth.
+General dentists commonly do simple extractions.
+In a simple extraction, the dentist loosens the tooth with an instrument called an elevator.
+Then the dentist uses an instrument called a forceps to remove the tooth.
+A surgical extraction is a more complex procedure.
+It is used if a tooth may have broken off at the gum line or has not come into the mouth yet.
+Surgical extractions commonly are done by oral surgeons.
+However, they are also done by general dentists.
+The doctor makes a small incision (cut) into your gum.
+Sometimes it's necessary to remove some of the bone around the tooth or to cut the tooth in half in order to extract it.